Literature / The Little Match Girl

 - Died Happily Ever After: The Little Match Girl, after having finally reunited with her grandmother in the afterlife.

-- Averted, even by Disney.
-Unlike most of Andersen's other works, adaptations usually stick with the original story.
-The only exception is the Michael Sporn version where she had a Disney Death and eventually revives in that adaptation.
+- The Michael Sporn version where she had a Disney Death and eventually revives in that adaptation.

 - In the HBO Storybook Musicals version the little girl does not die and it ends Happily Ever After.

-- Strangely enough it happens in Discworld (Along with a Take That), where Death, standing in for the Hogfather (Discworld's equivalent to Santa Claus) finds the the dead little match girl.
-His assistant explains that dying is sort of her purpose, makes people feel better about not having it as bad as she does.
-Death doesn't buy it and revives the girl - despite the fact that it's against Death's own rules.
-Death cannot bring back the dead.
+- In Discworld (along with a Take That!), where Death, standing in for the Hogfather (Discworld's equivalent to Santa Claus) finds the little match girl lying in an alley surrounded by her burnt-out matches.
+His assistant Albert explains that dying is sort of her purpose, and makes people feel better about their own poor situations.
+Death is very cross at the fact that a child is freezing to death in the streets even at Hogswatch and revives the little girl, even though it's against the rules.
+Death is not allowed to bring back the dead, but the Hogfather can.

 : The Hogfather can.
 The Hogfather gives presents.
 There's no better present than a future.